umd-lib/ole-bib-profile-copy/README.md

 profile -- see the comments in the script regarding which profile-related tables it does and does not handle.
 The script currently copies:

-* Constants and default values
-* Mappings
+* Main Section
-* Match points,
+* Match Point
+* Constant and Default Values
+* Data Mapping
-* Globally protected fields
+* Globally Protected Fields
-* Deleted fields
+* Delete Fields
-* Renamed fields.
+* Rename Fields

 The script has been tested in the following environment: